-Work Integrated Learning (WIL) is a core component of the Bachelor of Business degree at Federation Business School.
-The School is committed to providing opportunities for our students to work with industry to ensure you have work experience when you graduate.
+Work Integrated Learning (WIL) is a core component of the Bachelor of Business, and Bachelor of Commerce degrees at Federation Business School.
+We are committed to providing opportunities for our students to work with industry to ensure you have work experience when you graduate.

 International students are eligible and encouraged to participate in Work Integrated Learning however need to be aware that external placements/internships may affect the amount of paid work you are allowed to do under your visa regulations.
-Additional information can be obtained from International office and the School.
+Additional information can be obtained from the International office and the School.
 Your program manager can provide further information on your options.
 There are regular information sessions held each semester regarding the process for applying for WIL.
-It is your responsibility that you apply for one of these options if your program requires you to complete work integrated learning as a mandatory part of your program (i.e. Bachelor of Business).
+It is your responsibility that you apply for one of these options if your program requires you to complete work integrated learning as a mandatory part of your program.

-if you have questions about which WIL option is the best fit for you, or about planning where WIL can fit in your study plan, contact Jill Don on (03) 5327 6147 or firstname.lastname@example.org.
+If you have questions about which WIL option is the best fit for you, or about planning where WIL can fit in your study plan, please contact us on email@example.com.

 For an overview of your WIL options and your eligibility, please see the WIL flowchart (pdf, 108kb).

 |ENACTUS (ENtrepreneurial, ACTion, US) is a global student organisation which brings together business leaders and students whose purpose is to enable progress through entrepreneurial action.|

 Community and Industry Projects|

 (BUGEN3700) 15 credit points